Package 'arcgeocoder'

 x

-longitude values in numeric format.
+Longitude values in numeric format.
 Must be in the range [180,180]\left[-180, 180 \right].

 y

-latitude values in numeric format.
+Latitude values in numeric format.
 Must be in the range [90,90]\left[-90, 90 \right].

 address

-address column name in the output data (default "address").
+Output address column name (default "address").

 full_results